 In addition to that, in 2012 a study conducted by Zahi Hawass and al. published in the BMJ showed that the pharaoh Ramesu Hekayunu (Ramesses III), carries the E1b1a gene, which is an African gene.
 This gene is quasi-specific to populations of Africa south of Sahara and to Africans in the Americas.
 It is maximal among Angolans for example.

 In 2013, DNA Tribes went further with the DNA of Ramesu Hekayunu (Ramses III) and his son Pentawret.
 The results are similar : they are related to the peoples of the Great Lakes, Southern Africa, Central Africa/West Africa, and the horn of Africa.

 What about then the DNA study of 2017 claiming that the Egyptians were white?
-Well this study is completely dishonest as we have demonstrated here.
+Well that study is completely dishonest as we have demonstrated here.

 The same language family, the same culture and the same religion as the rest of Africa

 Western and Eastern Egyptologists all failed to link the Egyptian language to the Indo-European and Semitic languages (Arabic, Hebrew …).
 It’s Cheikh Anta Diop in the 50’s who made the comparison with his own language Wolof and has proved that the ancient Egyptian language was black and had endless similarities with Wolof.
 Since then ancient Egyptian language is recognized as Black African language, of the same family as all African languages.

 Even the names of the ancient Egyptians are in fact African names.
 These names, as popularized today, are in their Europeanized versions.
 We gave original versions above.
 Here are others: